numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 Multistarts may not be independent as they can feature a parameter sweep (e.g., increasing population size [HAR1999]_ [AUG2005]_) or can be based on the outcome of the previous starts.

 An algorithm can be conclusively terminated if |coco_problem_final_target_hit|_ returns 1.
-This saves CPU cycles without affecting the performance assessment, because there is no target left to hit for the first time.
+This saves CPU cycles without affecting the performance assessment, because there is no target left to hit.

 .. [#] In the single objective case care should be taken to apply termination conditions that allow to hit the final target on